-With the support of a licensed teacher, staff will provide a full academic learning experience for ALL students by utilizing on-line curriculum options, and the classroom management system, Canvas, to meet student learning needs.
+With the support of the NWRESD, staff will provide a full academic learning experience for ALL students by delivering classroom curriculum online through the teacher management systems Google Classroom, and Canvas.

 ALL students and staff will be provided with a personal Chromebook for their use at home.
 ALL families in need will be provided with wireless hotspots and internet payment and support, in order for EACH AND EVERY student to be able to access Vernonia's Comprehensive Distance Learning.